Ximilar-com/xcenternet/README.md

 * Added *stronger* NMS for better results
 * No pose estimation or 3D, just simple object detection
 * Using deformable convolutions
-* Easy to finetune on your own dataset and customize your own image augmemtation, feature extraction heads, backbones ...
+* Easy to finetune on your own dataset and customize your own image augmentation, feature extraction heads, backbones ...

 We were inspired (and some part of the source codes were taken) by (from) other open-source repositories ([tf-retinanet](https://github.com/fizyr/tf-retinanet), [keras-CenterNet](https://github.com/xuannianz/keras-CenterNet), ...), please see *License* section down on this project page.
 Without them this will be not possible, **BIG THANKS to them**.